litestar-org/litestar/docs/usage/0-the-starlite-app.md

 `LoggingConfig` is merely a convenience wrapper around the standard library's DictConfig options, which can be rather confusing.
 In the above we defined a logger for the "my_app" namespace with a level of "INFO", i.e. only messages of INFO severity or above will be logged by it.
-We also defined it so it will log using the `LoggingConfig` default console handler, which will emit logging messages to _sys.stderr_.
+We also defined it, so it will log using the `LoggingConfig` default console handler, which will emit logging messages to _sys.stderr_.

 You do not need to use `LoggingConfig` to set up logging.
 This is completely decoupled from StarLite itself, and you are